-- 6. The assessment and apportioning of rents and Licence fees under this Policy is in accordance with the Port Stephens Council Guideline document "Assessment and Rental Provisions for the Community Leasing and Tenancy Policy". - 5.6 All requests to lease or licence Council owned or managed land must be submitted in writing on the designated application form. - 5.7 When assessing an application, Council will take into consideration the following factors: - The Community Strategic Plan and any Plan of Management applying to the land. - b) The proposed use of the land. - c) The current permitted or potential uses of the land. - d) The applicant's financial standing and ability to manage the facility. - 5.8 Where the land applied for is Crown land, Council will also consider the following factors, in addition to those specified at 5.7 above: - a) The Native Title and Aboriginal Land Rights Acts. - b) Any requirements for community engagement under Crown Land legislation. - 5.9 The maximum licence term that will be offered at any time is 5 years and the maximum lease term that can be offered is 30 years. - 5.10 To ensure fairness and transparency vacant community facilities will be advertised through an Expression of Interest (EOI) process, specifying the purpose for which they are available and inviting submissions for use or occupation.
-Submissions may also be sought by Council directly from specific community groups where: - a) A prior public competitive process for the lease or licence of the land was unsuccessful, or there are overwhelming public interest considerations. - b) In emergency situations - Where an existing tenant seeks to improve Council's facility through capital investment and requires an extension of the existing lease term to amortise the investment - 5.11 Council may also reserve the right to offer existing tenants a new lease or licence agreement where an option period has not been identified and where it can be demonstrated that the tenant has delivered positive economic and community benefits with its service delivery across the Local Government

-WARNING: This is a controlled document.
+Ро the lease or licence term.
+Where exclusivity of use is supported, a lease may be offered.
+6 The assessment and apportioning of rents and Licence fees under this Policy is in accordance with the Port Stephens Council Guideline document "Assessment and Rental Provisions for the Community Leasing and Tenancy Policy".
+5.6 All requests to lease or licence Council owned or managed land must be submitted in writing on the designated application form.
+5.7 When assessing an application, Council will take into consideration the following factors: a) The Community Strategic Plan and any Plan of Management applying to the b) land.
+The proposed use of the land. c) The current permitted or potential uses of the land. d) The applicant's financial standing and ability to manage the facility.
+5.8 Where the land applied for is Crown land, Council will also consider the following factors, in addition to those specified at 5.7 above: a) b) The Native Title and Aboriginal Land Rights Acts.
+Any requirements for community engagement under Crown Land legislation.
+5.9 The maximum licence term that will be offered at any time is 5 years and the maximum lease term that can be offered is 30 years.
+5.10 To ensure fairness and transparency vacant community facilities will be advertised through an Expression of Interest (EOI) process, specifying the purpose for which they are available and inviting submissions for use or occupation.
+Submissions may also be sought by Council directly from specific community groups where: a) A prior public competitive process for the lease or licence of the land was unsuccessful, or there are overwhelming public interest considerations. b) In emergency situations c) Where an existing tenant seeks to improve Council's facility through capital investment and requires an extension of the existing lease term to amortise the investment 5.11 Council may also reserve the right to offer existing tenants a new lease or licence agreement where an option period has not been identified and where it can be demonstrated that the tenant has delivered positive economic and community benefits with its service delivery across the Local Government Poli CY IING: This is a controlled document.
 Hardcopies of this document may not be the latest version.